emilalvaro25/wecon/DATABASE_SETUP.md

 -- RLS Policy for settings
 -- Allows any authenticated user to read the global settings. alter table public.settings enable row level security;
+drop policy if exists "Authenticated users can read global settings" on public.settings;
 create policy "Authenticated users can read global settings" on public.settings for select using ( auth.role() = 'authenticated' );